Efficient Message Passing for 0-1 ILPs with Binary Decision Diagrams: Implementation with BDDs

-Algorithms~\ref{alg:abstract-forward-step} and~\ref{alg:abstract-backward-step} compute forward respectively backward messages.
+In Algorithms~\ref{alg:forward-step} and~\ref{alg:backward-step} we define dynamic programming update steps for computing min-marginals.
+For each node $u \in V$ we compute forward messages $\overrightarrow{m}_u$ and backward messages $\overleftarrow{m}_u$, which are the values of the shortest path between $u$ and $r$, respectively $u$ and $\bddtrue$.
 The forward messages are computed from first to last variable index using the already computed forward messages of preceding nodes.
 Similarly, the backward messages are computed from last to first variable index using the previously computed backward messages of successive nodes.
-Once we have correct messages for variable index $i \in \I$, we can compute min-marginals/marginal log-sum-exp as follows.
+Backward message values for terminal nodes are fixed to $\overleftarrow{m}_{\bddfalse} = \infty$ and $\overleftarrow{m}_{\bddtrue} = 0$ and the forward message value of the root node $r$ is fixed to $\overrightarrow{m}_{r} = 0$.
+Given an arc $uv \in A$, valid forward message $\overrightarrow{m}_u$ and valid backward message $\overleftarrow{m}_{v}$, we define the arc-marginal as